9 Best AI Tools for Startups in 2026

 5. Grammarly: AI-Powered Writing Assistant

 Grammarly steps in as an AI writing assistant that goes far beyond checking spelling and punctuation.
-It gives real-time suggestions for clarity, grammar, tone, and fluency.
+It gives real-time AI-powered suggestions for clarity, grammar, tone, and fluency.

-Other than that, it functions as a conversational AI writing tool that adapts to different contexts.
+It functions as a conversational AI writing tool that adapts to different contexts.
 You can ask it to refine text for a pitch, expand an idea into long-form content, or shorten sentences for quick updates.

 Even without dedicated editors, you can still sound professional every time, as Grammarly supports drafting ads, emails, and posts.
 You can further use it across Google Docs, Microsoft Office, email, and Slack.